es-ude/denspp.offline/README.md

 ### PySPICE

 `PySPICE` (Python Interface for using `NGSpice`) is a easy-to-use circuit simulation using SPICE commands in Python.
-This API provides several workarounds for using PySpice in order to allow easy-to-use circuit simulation for single-pole and two-pole circuits.
+This framework provides several workarounds for using PySpice in order to allow easy-to-use circuit simulation for single-pole and two-pole circuits.

 #### Setup on Windows